 Must-Try Treat: There’s nothing quite like San Francisco–style pizza, so head over to the Adventure Park Pizzaria to grab a slice along with an ice-cold drink.

-Top Amusement Parks in the San Diego Area
+Thrilling Amusement Parks in the San Francisco Bay Area

 Fueled by over 1 million gallons of water, Raging Waters is Northern California’s largest water park.
 Whether you want to keep it mild or go wild, you’re sure to find exactly what you’re looking for.
 Take it easy on the lazy river, splash around in the wave pool, and get your thrills on the 20–plus waterslides that make this one of the best amusement parks in the Bay Area.

 Zip down Shotgun Falls and prepare to free fall into a 10-foot-deep diving pool, or kick back with your family at the Activity Pool.
 Once you’ve gotten your fill, check out the numerous food and shopping vendors throughout the park, selling everything from sunscreen to beach towels.